obs2go/capacitor-open-with/README.md

 Replace "Download/" with "." if applicable

+iOS

-iOS - add /NSPhotoLibraryUsageDescription to Info.plist
+Add /NSPhotoLibraryUsageDescription to Info.plist

 ## Usage